-The membership of the OpenFabrics Alliance consists primarily of organizations (companies, academic institutions, related trade organizations, etc.) referred to as Member Organizations.
-Individual memberships, referred to as Individual Members, are permitted subject to policy established by the Board, but only to the extent that such memberships are bona fide individual memberships.
+The membership of the OpenFabrics Alliance consists of organizations (companies, academic institutions, related trade organizations, etc.) referred to as Member Organizations and individual memberships, referred to as Individual Members, are permitted subject to policy established by the Board.

 Promoter Members

-There shall be a Promoter class of membership.
-As specified in Promoter Directors, a Promoter Member organization shall have the right to appoint a Director to the Board of Directors, subject to any restrictions as described in Board of Directors.
+There shall be a Promoter Member class of membership.
+As specified in , a Promoter Member organization shall have the right to appoint a Director to the Board of Directors, subject to any restrictions as described in Board of Directors.

 Membership Levels

-In addition to the Promoter class, the Board may create a policy specifying additional membership classes.
+In addition to the Promoter Member class, the Board shall create, and may amend from time to time, a policy specifying additional membership classes.
 The Board shall also create and may amend from time to time a policy establishing the rights, obligations, restrictions, and fees of all membership classes.

 Board Approval